-Avoid Wet Ground When Possible
+Avoid Driving on Wet Ground Whenever Possible

 The best solution is to avoid driving over wet ground entirely.
 Consider planning your routes to favor high ground and skirt around low spots.